 A3: Life after the GDPR - ICO's Actions and PECR

 Overview of General Data Protection Regulation (GDPR) implemented 25 May 2018.
 Understanding of where the Information Commissioners Office (ICO) has focused its efforts in prosecution.
 Analysis of where organisations could have done better.
 Three key areas organisations need to focus on: Marketing; Individuals Rights; Cyber Security.
 Overview of the related Privacy and Electronic Communications Regulation (PECR), due 29 March 2019; Key points of the legislation; What organisations need to start thinking about now; Impact of Brexit

-Speakers: Damian Heal and Jeff Robinson, Grant Thornton UK LLP
+Speakers: Iain Bourne, Grant Thornton UK LLP

 A4: Third Party Working Party - Expanded to Include Own Damage Experience